 Eve told me to sit and be with Spot (that’s Goober behind us).
-Eve is amazing, the way she uses a camera.
 We were talking and I was barely aware of being photographed, so she caught me smiling.
-My lips are pulled back a bit much, since I’m laughing and wrinkling my nose at the same time Spot flicks out his tongue.
+My lips are pulled back too much, since I’m laughing and wrinkling my nose at the same time Spot flicks out his tongue.
 Otherwise, it’s a good smile.

 I love this photo, maybe the last one where I’m smiling and it’s pretty.
-I can count on one hand –actually, I can’t even locate good photos of me smiling after I turned ten.
 The photo just below of me at twelve is so self-conscious and sad.
 You can see that puberty is hitting me and I’m breaking out.

 I haven’t had a clue what hiding means, or how it affects my writing.
 I struggle to show myself, but I can show lizards.
 Martine read some of my pre-memoir stuff, and she said, “I don’t even like lizards, but you made me love them in these parts.”

-Imagine if I could achieve this when I write about human characters (including me).
+Imagine if I could achieve this when I write about human characters.

 I like my “author photo” well enough.
 No awkward smile; my chin isn’t too clunky.
 And Sebastian is there to help me.

 But I’ve been told, “You’re not smiling.
 Readers might think you’re not friendly.”

 I love this thing Clarissa Pinkola Estes says in her “Wild Woman Archetype” recording: “I’m really friendly.
 But I’m not quite tame.”